 Metered parking is available in the lot west of the Main Library Building and on the street.
 Meters are enforced Monday-Friday from 8 a.m. to 5 p.m.
 Click here for a map of the University of Illinois campus.
 ADA accessibility information is also available.
 Our telephone number is (217) 333-2290.

 Need help finding or downloading statistical and spatial data?
 Stop by the Data Services Office Hours in the University Library.
 Dawn Owens-Nicholson (Data Archivist, ATLAS) and librarians with a wide range of expertise will be available to help you locate relevant data sets in opinion polls, election studies, social surveys, census, education, and health data and prepare them for analysis in SPSS, SAS, STATA and ArcGIS.

 The Ask a Librarian service is available during the operating hours of the University Library, and is open to anyone with a question about government information whether or not they are affiliated with the University of Illinois.

-You can e-mail your reference question (include name, e-mail, and question and/or description of research) through the Ask a Librarian e-mail reference form.
+You can e-mail your reference question (include name, e-mail, and question and/or description of research) through the UIUC Government Information e-mail reference form.
 To assist us in answering your query, please provide as much information about the question as possible.
 We will respond to you within one to two business days.